Cannabis in Mississippi: Medical use (2020)

 On January 8, 2020, a citizen-initiated measure to legalize medical marijuana in the state qualified for the November ballot as measure 65.
 Two months later, on March 12, 2020 the state legislature voted to place a competing measure, measure 65A, on the same ballot.
 Both measure 65 and measure 65A called for legalizing medical marijuana but differed in the specifics, with the citizen-initiative measure 65 seen as creating a more detailed framework for legalization than the legislatively-referred measure 65A.
 On the ballot, voters were asked two separate questions: The first question asked them to choose between rejecting both of the measures and approving either of the measures, and the second question asked them to choose between measure 65 and 65A.
 In order for a measure to pass, the "either" option would need to get more votes than the "neither" option on the first question, the measure would need to receive the majority of the votes on the second question, and the measure would need to receive over 40% of the total votes cast.
 Mississippians for Compassionate Care, the group behind measure 65, accused the state legislature of intentionally trying to confuse voters by placing a second measure on the ballot.

 On November 3, 2020, voters voted to approve measure 65, effectively legalizing medical marijuana in the state.
 The initiative was overturned by the Supreme Court of Mississippi in a 6–3 majority decision released on May 14, 2021.
 The decision cited a fundamental flaw in the state's ballot initiative process that makes it impossible for any citizen-initiated measure to qualify for the ballot.

 Medical use (2022)

 Senate Bill 2095, the Mississippi Medical Cannabis Act, was a follow-up to the 2020 initiative and largely followed its provisions except for reducing the monthly purchase limit from five ounces to four.
 It was introduced in the Senate on January 11; passed that chamber on January 16, and by the state House with amendments on January 19.
 The bill went to a bicameral committee for reconciliation and was passed by the Senate 46–4 and by the House 103–13 in a final vote on January 26.
 The bill was signed into law by state governor, Tate Reeves, on February 2, 2022.
 On January 25, 2023, the first legal sale of medical cannabis was made by Debbie McDermott at The Cannabis Company in Brookhaven, Mississippi.
+In 2022, the state of Mississippi received a total of 2311 applications for medical marijuana cards.
+Of those applications, 1321 were approved.
+242 new cannabis businesses have opened since 2022.
+These businesses range from cultivation facilities to dispensaries, and they provide patients with access to medical marijuana products.
+For patients, registering with the state costs anywhere from $50 to $100 annually.

+Patients who suffer from a qualifying condition may qualify for medical marijuana in Mississippi.